Mona-Klj/Movies-Correlation-Project/README.md

 6- Changed data type of numeric columns to int64

-7- Dropped the rows which the values are in the 'released' column, that doesn't have a full date
+7- Dropped the rows in which the values are in the 'released' column, that doesn't have a full date

 8- Converted 'released' to DateTime type.